nogicoder/farcry/README.md

 # Waypoint 29: Select all Columns of Matches

-Write a SQL query that returns all the columns of every match without specifying each individual column, but the asterisk `*` operator.
+Write a SQL query that returns all the columns of every match without specifying each individual column, using the asterisk `*` operator.

 For example: